EngineerBetter/engineerbetter-hugo/content/blog/quarks-quickstart.md

 If you're still reading, then the first step is to convert your BOSH release to a Docker Image; Quarks recommends Fissile for this purpose.

 **A quick word on Fissile:**
-Currently there are no releases published on the [Fissile Github page](), and while it isn't documented, the latest Fissile builds can be retrieved from this S3 Bucket rather than building Fissile yourself:
+Currently there are no releases published on the [Fissile Github page](https://github.com/cloudfoundry-incubator/fissile), and while it isn't documented, the latest Fissile builds can be retrieved from this S3 Bucket rather than building Fissile yourself:
 ```
 s3://cf-opensusefs2/fissile/develop/
 ```
-As a binary, Fissile was originally designed for use with SCF, as a result, a lot of its functionality isn't relevant for this use case.
+As a binary, Fissile was originally designed for use with SCF and, as a result, a lot of its functionality isn't relevant for this use case.
 The only command that is needed to create a Docker Image is the `build images` command.
 A fully constructed version of this command, using the Concourse BOSH release as an example, looks like this:

 ```
 fissile build release-images --stemcell=splatform/fissile-stemcell-opensuse --name=concourse --version=6.4.1 --sha1=a8f4072712dd6eec11c1f081362535c34166671d --url=https://bosh.io/d/github.com/concourse/concourse-bosh-release?v=6.4.1